Big-Data-IA-Team-5/Assignment-1---DAMG7245-Team-5/README.md

     user >> ingestion
 ```

-**Result:** Generates a professional **SVG architecture diagram** with custom icons for PDFPlumber, Camelot, Docling, Google AI, and XBRL.
+* Generates a professional **SVG diagram** with custom icons for PDFPlumber, Camelot, Docling, Google AI, and XBRL.

 ---